tpyle/tconv/README.md

 ./tconv -input example.tap -type tap -output result.json
 ```

-The output will be a unified JSON format that can be consumed by various reporting tools regardless of the original test framework.
+The output will be a tiki JSON format that can be consumed by various reporting tools regardless of the original test framework.

 ## Supported Frameworks